 How did I grow page views in a couple of months and how do I sustain it?

-Here is a step by step guide to what I have done differently in 2017.
+Here is a step by step guide to what I have did differently to grow my page views.

 1. Facebook Promotion

 I’ve touched on this in the past, but for me Facebook is the number one tool that all bloggers need to use to maximise their page views.
 99.9% of your blog’s target audience will have a Facebook account that they log into at least once a day.
-70% of my page views come from Facebook, I cannot stress how important it is.
+At one point 70% of my page views came from Facebook, I cannot stress how important it is.